Application and Deadline Questions/Answers

 Q: Does The Foundation provide scholarships to employees seeking higher education?

-A: No. Scholarships are available to dependents of eligible employees and retirees worldwide.
+A: No, scholarships are not available to Abbott employees.
+Scholarships are available to dependents of eligible employees and retirees worldwide.
 Visit the eligibility section for more information.

 Q: What is the scholarship application deadline for my country?